bernardoaraujor/corinda/docs/README.md

 ## Models

-Corinda abstracts password substrings as Models.
+Corinda abstracts password substrings as Tokens, and the underlying rules that dictate them as Models.
 Models can be either Elementary or Composite.

 For example, in the password `corinda123`, the Token `corinda` belongs to the Elementary Model of words belonging to a dictionary (let's call it **[dict]**), and `123` belongs to the Elementary Model of three number sequences (let's call it **[3N]**).
 In this case, the `corinda123` belongs to the Composite Model **[dict 3N]**.